Pat Allison, State Licensed Health Professional

 Survivors Chapter 5

-Edmonia, Rebecca, Barbara, Darlene, Female/ Male Story (As submitted by therapist)
+Edmonia, Rebecca, Barbara, Darlene, Female/ Male Story (As submitted by a therapist)